 Free school meals

-From Year 3 onwards, children whose parents are in receipt of the following are entitled to free school meals:
+Parents/carers in receipt of the following support payments will be entitled to receive free school meals:

 How to apply

-Please ask at the school office if you need any help.
+Please ask at the school office if you need any further help.